abbasfreestyle/MoodCatcher/README.md

 Incase if the packager is not connecting with the device, you may need to start the packager manually.
 I only seem to be facing this with RN 0.59.

-You could do either of the following.
+You could do either of the following:

 ```bash
 npm start